asneem1234/Algomate/README.md

    ```

 ### Frontend Setup
-1. Open `frontend/index.html` in your browser or use a local server
+1. With the backend running, simply navigate to `http://localhost:3000` in your browser

 ### Chrome Extension Setup
 1. Open Chrome and navigate to `chrome://extensions/`